-The France midfielder scored twice following Mark Noble's first-half opener before Graziano Pelle got his first Premier League strike.
+The France international midfielder put in a match-winning performance, overturning Mark Noble's first-half opener before Graziano Pelle got his first Premier League strike

-Mark Noble opened the scoring in the first half after a period of dominance from the hosts, with his shot deflecting in off Maya Yoshida, but the Frenchman curled in a reply just before halftime.
+Mark Noble opened the scoring in the first half after a period of dominance from the hosts, his shot deflected in off Maya Yoshida, but the Frenchman curled in a reply just before half-time.

-The Tottenham target, who the Saints have steadfastly refused to sell this summer, then sealed all three points with 20 minutes to go when he flicked home James Ward-Prowse's cross.
+The Tottenham target, whom the Saints have steadfastly refused to sell this summer, then sealed all three points with 20 minutes to go when he flicked home James Ward-Prowse's cross.

 |VIEW FROM UPTON PARK